WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 3. `loadModel` - loads the model which was previously saved into a hdf5 file.
 It uses Keras `load_model_hdf5` function under the hood.

+4. `saveCalibration` - saves the calculated calibration into RDS file.
+After executing the function, you can find a file named "calibration + session_id" in the Models folder.
+This location is important, because the file needs to be delivered to your coworkers - they will use it while running "m_score.R".

-4. `savePredictions`, `saveInfected` - they both save the previously created data frames into .csv files.
+5. `savePredictions`, `saveInfected` - they both save the previously created data frames into .csv files.
 At first they check whether a folder "work + session_id" exists and if not, they create it.
 After executing `savePredictions`, you will find a file called "predictions + pred_id" there, while after executing `saveInfected`, you will find a file called "infected + pred_id".

 ### Understanding masterscript: m_train_model.R ###